Tom Denning, Baron Denning: Personal life

 Denning met his future wife Mary Harvey on 25 October 1914 aged fifteen at his confirmation; she was the daughter of the Vicar of Whitchurch.
 Denning attempted to court her for many years, but for a long time his love was unrequited, with Mary wanting them to be only friends.
 After a dance at Beaulieu on 18 January 1930 she told him of her love for him, and he returned to Hampshire with her to pick out an engagement ring.
 Barely six months away from the set date for their wedding Mary was diagnosed with tuberculosis, but she recovered and the couple were married on 28 December 1932, with the wedding officiated by Cecil Henry Boutflower, Bishop of Southampton.

 The couple moved to London in 1933 but the city at the time was sooty and foggy.
 This affected Mary's health, and after treatment at Guy's Hospital she was transferred to Brompton Hospital, where she had a lung removed.
 After recovering, she moved to Southampton to stay with her parents for two years, with Denning visiting every weekend.
 By 1935, she had fully recovered, and the couple bought a house in Tylers Green, Cuckfield, called Fair Close.
-Their son, Robert, was born on 3 August 1938; he later became Dean of Magdalen College, Oxford, teaching inorganic chemistry.
+Their son was born in 1938.
 Mary developed gallstones in 1941, and after an initial recovery had a haemorrhage on 21 November, dying the next morning.

-In 1945, Denning met Joan Stuart, a widow with three children: Pauline, Hazel and John.
+In 1945, Denning met Joan Stuart, a widow with three children.
 They married on 27 December 1945, and were by all accounts happy together.
-On 19 October 1992, she suffered a massive heart attack; although she survived the initial attack she died a few days later on 23 October.
+His step-daughter, Hazel (later Fox) was still at school but with his assistance she became later a leading lawyer.
+On 19 October 1992, Joan suffered a massive heart attack; although she survived the initial attack she died a few days later on 23 October.

+Denning spoke with a rural Hampshire accent throughout his life, which made him stand out.